The Parish and its Council

 Birling Gap is a coastal hamlet with a long shingle beach, backed by the famous Seven Sisters cliffs and not far from Beachy Head.
 The Birling Gap visitor centre and cafe, and some of the surrounding land is owned by the National Trust.

 Crowlink is a small hamlet grouped around a manor house; in the 18th century it was a haven for smugglers of Gin that became known as "Genuine Crowlink".
-It was also once the home of the famous author, Edith Nesbit, whose best-known work is “The Railway Children”.
+It was also once the home of the Edwardian author, Edith Nesbit, whose best-known work is “The Railway Children”.

 Parish Councils were formed in England under the Local Government Act 1894 to take over local oversight of civic duties in rural towns and villages.
 Before this date a variety of groups based around ecclesiastical (church) parishes had responsibility for these matters, in a system of local government that originated in the feudal system of the 8th century.
 The establishment of Parish Councils effectively separated church from state and today's councils are totally secular in nature and independent from the Parochial Church Councils that deal with the administration of the local Church of England places of worship.